ibm-cloud-docs/data-virtualization/iam.md

   - **Access token**

-    Connect to the database server `<database_server_name>` and pass the access token by running the following command at the CLP command prompt or script:
+    Connect to the Data Virtualization instance `<database_server_name>` and pass the access token by running the following command at the CLP command prompt or script:

     `CONNECT TO <database_server_name> ACCESSTOKEN <access_token_string>`

   - **API key**

-    Connect to the database server `<database_server_name>` with an API key by running the following command at the CLP command prompt or script:
+    Connect to the Data Virtualization instance `<database_server_name>` with an API key by running the following command at the CLP command prompt or script:

     `CONNECT TO <database_server_name> APIKEY <api-key-string>`

   - **IBMid/password**

-    Connect to the database server `<database_server_name>` with an IBMid/password by running the following command at the CLP command prompt or script:
+    Connect to the Data Virtualization instance `<database_server_name>` with an IBMid/password by running the following command at the CLP command prompt or script:

     `CONNECT TO <database_server_name> USER <IBMid> USING <password>`

-For more details about connecting to a database server with CLP, see: [CONNECT (type 2) statement](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.sql.ref.doc/doc/r0000908.html){:external}.
+For more details about connecting to a Data Virtualization instance with CLP, see: [CONNECT (type 2) statement](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.sql.ref.doc/doc/r0000908.html){:external}.

 #### CLPPLUS
 {: #iam_clpplus}